dkelly255/PP4-Fantasy-Football-Centre/UX.md

 - Add my own comments to articles so that I can join in the discussion on current Django hot topics and issues
 - Add a like to an article so that I can provide my opinion on the content
 - Remove a like from an article so that I can correct the record if I have mistakenly added a like
-- View a list of the site's opinion poll questions so that I can view the issues being polled
-- View a list of the opinion poll question answer choices so that I can assess which answer best fits my perspective
-- Vote my own preference to an opinion poll question so that I can have my opinion counted in the poll

-### **As a site administrator I can:**
+### *As a site administrator I can:*
-- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the website - both polls and articles
+- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the blog website app
 - Create draft articles so that I can complete the articles at a later time
 - Approve or reject comments so that I can ensure no unacceptable comments are posted on the site

-### **As both a site user and administrator I can:**
+### *As both a site user and administrator I can:*

 - View a count of likes on each article so that I can guage general user sentiment on the site content
 - View other user's comments on articles so that I can understand other site user's perspective's an opinions on the content

+### **Epic #2 - Poll App - User Story Mapping:**

+### *As a site user I can:*

+- View a list of the site's opinion poll questions so that I can view the issues being polled
+- View a list of the opinion poll question answer choices so that I can assess which answer best fits my perspective
+- Vote my own preference to an opinion poll question so that I can have my opinion counted in the poll

+### *As a site administrator I can:*
+- Have full CRUD (Create, Read, Update, Delete) abilities so that I can manage the content of the poll app
+- Create draft polls so that I can complete the poll at a later time

+### *As both a site user and administrator I can:*

 - View the current voting results status of an opinion poll question so that I can assess user sentiment on polled issues

 ## 2. Scope